hellosign/hellosign-java-sdk/README.md

 Get your Java app connected to HelloSign's API in jiffy.

+To build this project you'll need JDK 9+ but the release artifacts support JRE 8+.

 ## Installing

 SDK releases are published to Maven's [Central repository](https://repo1.maven.org/maven2/com/hellosign/hellosign-java-sdk/):